hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 [Serializable]
 internal class TestAdaptor
 {
   /// <summary>
   /// Unique identifier for the test node, persisted (as much as possible) across compiles, will not conflict accross test modes
   /// </summary>
   public string Id;

   /// <summary>
   /// The name of the test node.
   /// </summary>
   public string Name;

   /// <summary>
   /// The full name of the test including namespace and class, for assembly, the path of the assembly
   /// </summary>
   public string FullName;

   /// <summary>
   /// The type of the test node.
   /// </summary>
   public TestNodeType Type;

   /// <summary>
   /// Index of parent in TestAdaptors array, -1 for root.
   /// </summary>
   public int Parent;

   /// <summary>
   /// Source location of the test in format "Assets/Path/File.cs:LineNumber".
-		/// Only populated for methods, null for other nodes
+  /// Only populated for methods, empty for other nodes
   /// </summary>
   public string Source;

   /// <summary>
   /// Number of leaf tests in this test node and its children
   /// </summary>
   public int TestCount;
 }
 ```

 - **Description**: Sent when a test starts execution.
-Each message contains exactly one test adaptor without any children data, ensuring efficient and non-redundant messaging.
+Each message contains only top-level test adaptors without any children data, ensuring efficient and non-redundant messaging.
 Only the top-level test information is included, and the Source field is not populated.

 #### TestFinished (Value: 21)
 - **Format**: JSON serialized TestResultAdaptorContainer
-- **Important**: Each message contains exactly one test result.
-The `TestResultAdaptors` array always contains a single element with no children data.
+- **Important**: Each message contains only top-level test results with no children data.
 This is an optimization to avoid sending redundant data.

 - **C# Structure**: